lpinkhard/cannonattack/README.md

 ## Libraries

-Required libraries are included as .dll files for convenience.
+Allegro, pthreads and MingW64 libraries are required.